Get Your First

 Inheriting Canadian Citizenship

-A child born outside Canada to a Canadian parent can claim their Canadian citizenship at any time in their life – they are not required to make an application prior to any specific age.
+A child born outside Canada to a Canadian parent can claim their Canadian citizenship at any time in their life.
+They are not required to make an application prior to any specific age.
 Applications can be made for minor children from the time they are born, and applicants can submit their own proof of Canadian citizenship application from the time they are 18 years old.

 A child of a Canadian citizen can apply for proof of Canadian citizenship regardless of whether their Canadian parent is still living.